-The ending of Trump’s presidency echoes the beginning — with a lie
+Analysis | The ending of Trump’s presidency echoes the beginning — with a lie

 O’Brien said that although Trump’s single term hardly evokes the beauty of Schlesinger’s prose about Kennedy’s truncated administration, there are some similarities.

 “How do you accurately try to bookend the arc of a president’s administration?”
 O’Brien asked.
-“And in the modern presidency, this is not one that lends itself to poetry, romance, high-mindedness and social purpose.”
+“And in the modern presidency, this is not one that lends itself to poetry, romance, high-mindedness and social purpose.

 “You basically bookend it with a car crash and a stock car race, and lies and darkness,” he said.